Last updated: 2 May 2020 5.40pm

 You should have a communication card and self-management plan.

 Follow your communication card action plan and take your inhalers as normal.
 Carry your reliever inhaler (usually blue) with you at all times.

-The symptoms of coronavirus are similar to COPD.
+The symptoms of COVID-19 are similar to COPD.
 They include breathlessness and cough.
 But look out for a ‘new’ fever.
-This is the main symptom of coronavirus that is different from COPD symptoms.
+This is the main symptom of COVID-19 that is different from COPD symptoms.

-You will have treatment for coronavirus at home unless you need to be admitted to hospital.
+You will have treatment for COVID-19 at home unless you need to be admitted to hospital.
 This decision will be made with your GP.

 It will depend on your:

 - home situation

 - COPD condition